 Please scroll down to see the latest information posted by date.

 The Lochsa/Powell Ranger District of the Nez Perce-Clearwater National Forests is managing the lightning-caused Crab Fire as a full-suppression fire.
 Reported at 10:25 on July 26, the fire is located approximately 6 miles east of the Powell Ranger Station.
 The fire does not pose a near term risk to communities.
 Currently, the only values immediately threatened by the fire are timber values.
 After closely evaluating excellent efforts by the responding smokejumpers and aircraft, and considering the probability for success of the long-term work required to fully extinguish this fire, the decision was made on Saturday, July 27th, to disengage from direct suppression tactics on the fire.
 Fire managers decided to implement indirect suppression tactics using trails and roads and natural features such as ridges and streams as fire lines.
 Heavy equipment was brought in to reinforce these strategic lines.
 This will limit exposure and risk to firefighters and will provide a high probability of success for containment, while minimizing the exposure of firefighters to the hazards of a backcountry fire environment.
 Improving area roads and natural landscape features as a fireline began with operations on the 2012 Fern Fire.
-The team will be connecting those efforts to new fireline which will provide firefighting resources a line of defense from the fire impacting private timber lands and other values such as recreation and permitted activities to the north.
+The team has connected those efforts to new fireline which will provide firefighting resources a line of defense from the fire impacting private timber lands and other values such as recreation and permitted activities to the north.

 Difficult risk management decisions are made on every wildfire.
 Many elements were considered in this process including:

 · Risk of firefighter exposure and the complexity of extractions in a medical emergency

 · The fire is in the North Fork Spruce – White Sands Roadless Area

 · It is less than 1 mile from the Selway – Bitterroot Wilderness